-At 0000 UTC, the military informs the FMP of a military exercise that will impact the operations at the airport.
-The reduced capacity will likely cause a demand and capacity imbalance, which can be managed by running a TMI.
-The parameters for the TMI are selected such that the capacity reducing event will have the least possible impact on all of the stakeholders.
-The result of the modeled TMI is shown in Figure 9, with the parameters listed below:

-• AAR based on the capacity reducing event: 25 between 0500 and 1100 UTC

-• TMI start time: 0500

-• TMI end time: 1100

-- Flights with estimated landing times between the start and time of the program will receive a slot, or Calculated Landing Time (CLDT), at the arrival airport.
+- At 0000 UTC, the military informs the FMP of a military exercise that will impact the operations at the airport.
+The reduced capacity will likely cause a demand and capacity imbalance, which can be managed by running an ATFM measure.
+The parameters for the ATFM measure are selected such that the capacity reducing event will have the least possible impact on all of the stakeholders.
+The result of the modeled ATFM measure is shown in Figure 9, with the parameters listed below: - AAR based on the capacity reducing event: 25 between 0500 and 1100 UTC - ATFM measure start time: 0500 - ATFM measure end time: 1100 - Flights with estimated landing times between the start and time of the program will receive a slot, or Calculated Landing Time (CLDT), at the arrival airport. - Non-exempt flights: 15 major airlines from the region - The major airlines will attempt to comply with their assigned slot times, regardless of their departure airport. - The few remaining flights from other airlines are exempt and will receive priority in slot assignments. - Exempt/Non-exempt status can also be set for specific airports and flights and based on distance. - Active Flight Exemption Horizon: 1 hour

-- Non-exempt flights: 15 major airlines from the region - The major airlines in the Asia Pacific region will attempt to comply with their assigned slot times, regardless of their departure airport. - The few remaining flights from other airlines are exempt and will receive priority in slot assignments. - Exempt/Non-exempt status can also be set for specific airports and flights and based on distance. - Active Flight Exemption Horizon: 1 hour - Airborne flights estimated to land within the next hour will be exempt from the program and receive priority in slot assignments because they will not be able to efficiently absorb any delay. - Required Notification Time: 1 hour - The default intent for pre-departures that are estimated to depart within the next hour is to absorb all of their delay in the air because the FOCs require approximately one hour to notify pilots of the TMI.
+- Airborne flights estimated to land within the next hour will be exempt from the program and receive priority in slot assignments because they will not be able to efficiently absorb any delay. - Required Notification Time: 1 hour - The default intent for pre-departures that are estimated to depart within the next hour is to absorb all of their delay in the air because the FOCs require approximately one hour to notify pilots of the ATFM measure.

-Figure 9: Modeled ATFM program
+Figure 9: Modelled ATFM program

-- 5.3 The FMP coordinates with CDM stakeholders via teleconference to coordinate the potential impact of implementing the TMI.
-While all stakeholders can provide input on the program parameters and suggest alternative solutions, the FMP is the ultimate decision maker. - 5.4 The FMP runs the proposed TMI and slot assignments are sent to Aircraft Operators.
-The slot assignment event times are prefixed with the letter C for Calculated and include: - Calculated Off-Block Time (COBT) - Calculated Take Off Time (CTOT)

-- Calculated Over Fix Time (COFT) (used for compliance measurement) - Calculated Landing Time (CLDT) (arrival slot time) - Calculated In Block Time (CIBT) - 5.5 Aircraft Operators have the flexibility to distribute the delay intent of pre-departure flights into three attributes: Intended Gate Delay, Intended Surface Delay, and Intended Airborne Delay.
+- 5.3 The FMP coordinates with CDM stakeholders via teleconference to coordinate the potential impact of implementing the ATFM measure.
+While all stakeholders can provide input on the program parameters and suggest alternative solutions, the FMP is the ultimate decision-maker. - 5.4 The FMP runs the proposed ATFM measure, and slot assignments are sent to Aircraft Operators.
+The slot assignment event times are prefixed with the letter C for Calculated and include: - Calculated Off-Block Time (COBT) - Calculated Take-Off Time (CTOT) - Calculated Time Over (CTO) - Calculated Landing Time (CLDT) (arrival slot time) - 5.5 Aircraft Operators have the flexibility to distribute the delay intent of pre-departure flights into three attributes: Intended Gate Delay, Intended Surface Delay and Intended Airborne Delay.
 In certain cases, Aircraft Operators will coordinate gate and surface delay intents with the Airport Operator to manage gate turnaround times and gate conflicts. - The Thai Airways FOC decides to absorb a portion of the assigned delay of flight THA641 in the air (Figure 10).
-Of the 20 minutes of assigned delay, THA641 intends to absorb 10 minutes at the gate and 10 minutes in the air.
+Of the 20 minutes of the assigned delay, THA641 intends to absorb 10 minutes at the gate and 10 minutes in the air.
 The FOC submits the delay intent to the ATFM system via the web interface.
 The FOC then informs the pilot of the intended delay.